conan-io/docs/reference/policies.rst

 Policies
 ========
 Policies are a set of rules to enforce certain behaviors from Conan.
-Policies are handled by the ``core:policies`` configuration in your ``global.conf``.
+Policies are handled by the ``core:policies`` configuration in your ``global.conf``, which is a list of strings, where each string is the name of a policy to be enabled.

-Some policies are meant to be used only as a fallback mechanism for deleted deprecated behaviour, while others are meant to be used to opt-in to bugfixes that can be considered breaking changes.

-This page documents the currently available policies.

 .. code-block::
    :caption: ``global.conf``